Mouse Scroll = Zoom

 The free version detects malware that is installed on your PC, but it doesn't stop malware from infecting your machine in the first place.

-If you will choose to stay with the free version, you will have a very sophisticated scanner that will clean your PC but only when you manually start scan your computer.
+If you will choose to stay with the free version, you will have a very sophisticated manual scanner that will clean your PC but only when you manually start scan your computer.
 This means there will be no real time protection or scheduled scans, not to mention that the free version also excludes Exploit and Ransomware protection.

 Malwarebytes 3.0 can be downloaded for a free 14-day trial, but after the trial period it automatically switches to the free version mode.
 If you decide to buy the Premium version, you will have 30-day money-back guarantee.